- parser grammar SolidityParser

 - rule using-directive

-Using directive to bind library functions to types.
-Can occur within contracts and libraries.
+Using directive to attach library functions and free functions to types.
+Can occur within contracts and libraries and at the file level.

 - rule type-name